Water Project- Colab

 Event is free but registration is required.
 Link below.

 We are grateful to senior Professors of our campus for sharing their research and work stories.
-Some creative tributes to their works can be found at AACC’s Art exhibit on Waters open through 9 May 2025.
+Some creative tributes to their works can be found at AACC’s Art exhibit on Waters that opens 4 April 2025.

 Photosynthesis- Flora-Fauna-Funga

 We are thankful to Professor Emeritus Govindjee and Photo-biology Scientist Rajni V Govindjee for sharing their research stories on Photosynthesis.
-An ongoing collaborative work on FFF will be inspired by talks on Photosynthesis.
+A Creative collaborative work on FFF will be ongoing inspired by their talks on Photosynthesis.

 Storytelling- a part of holistic development

-We are grateful to Dr Tam Wei for sharing her book ‘Legends and Folklores of Vietnam’ and throwing light on the power of Storytelling.
-Dr Wei’s work on Educational Psychology will be part of our C. Designing Inquiry.
+We are grateful to Dr. Tam Wei for sharing her book ‘Legends and Folklores of Vietnam’ and throwing light on the power of Storytelling as an important part of holistic development in child’s education.
+Dr Wei’s work on Educational Psychology will be part of our ongoing C. Designing Inquiry.

 More info and links to come soon.